adamsol/Pyxell/docs/manual.md

 Arguments can be also passed in any order using their names.

 ```
-func pow(base: Rat, exponent: Int): Rat def
+func pow(base, exponent) def
     return base ^ exponent

 print pow(exponent=-3, base=6)
 ```

 Variadic functions are supported too.
 This is just a syntactic sugar for passing an array.
-Ranges and spread syntax can be used when such a function is called.
+Ranges and spread syntax can be used when such a function is called, just like with array literals.

 ```
 func sum(...numbers: [Rat]): Rat def